humio/humio-aws-lambdas/README.md

 ## Universal Installation & Configuration

-This section describes the universal build and installation procedure for all current `aws-lambdas` integrations.
+This section describes the universal build and installation procedure for all current `humio-aws-lambdas` integrations.

 ### Requirements